Part 1: Introduction to the Mould Awareness Council and Mould Illness

 Further details of the VCS test can be found on the Medical Testing page.

-2.2 - Blood test summary
+2.2 - CIRS blood test summary

 A summary of relevant blood markers are presented in the table below.